Canonical Decompositions of 3-Connected Graphs: Nested or crossed: analysing corner diagrams

 \begin{lem} If two tri-separations $(A,B)$ and $(C,D)$ of a 3-connected graph~$G$ cross so that two opposite corner-separators have size three and all links have the same size $\ell\in\{0,1\}$, then there are no diagonal edges. \end{lem} \begin{proof} Without loss of generality, the separators at the corners for $\{A,C\}$ and $\{B,D\}$ have size three.
 Suppose for a contradiction that there is a diagonal edge~$uv$.
 By \autoref{submod}, the ends $u$ and $v$ lie in the corners for $\{A,C\}$ and $\{B,D\}$, respectively say.

 \begin{sublem} All links and the centre have size one. \end{sublem} \begin{cproof} By \autoref{submod}, there are no jumping edges.
-Hence it suffices to show that all links have size~$\ell=1$.
+So the separator $S(A,B)$ is partitioned into two opposite links and the centre, and so is the separator $S(C,D)$.
+As both separators have size three, to show that all links and the centre have size one it suffices to show that all links have size~$\ell=1$.
 Suppose for a contradiction that all links are empty, i.e.\ that~$\ell=0$.
 Then the centre has size three.
 But since the centre contains the diagonal edge $uv$, the separators at the corners for~$\{A,D\}$ and $\{B,C\}$ have size two.
-Then, since $G$ is 3-connected, the corners for $\{A,D\}$ and $\{B,C\}$ are empty.
+Then, since $G$ is 3-connected, the corners for $\{A,D\}$ and $\{B,C\}$ are empty (as otherwise the separator at such a corner is a mixed 2-separator of $G$ that separates a vertex in the corner from $u$ and~$v$, contradicting 3-connectivity).
 Since all links are empty as well, it follows that $(A,B)$ and $(C,D)$ are nested, contradicting our assumption that they cross. \end{cproof}

 By \autoref{FeelsFamiliar}, all links and the centre have size one.
 So the centre only consists of the diagonal edge~$uv$.
 Hence the separators at the two corners for $\{A,D\}$ and $\{B,C\}$ have size two.
-As $G$ is 3-connected, the two corners for $\{A,D\}$ and $\{B,C\}$ are empty.
+As $G$ is 3-connected, the two corners for $\{A,D\}$ and $\{B,C\}$ are empty (as otherwise the separator at such a corner is a mixed 2-separator of $G$ that separates a vertex in the corner from $u$ and~$v$).
 It follows that all four links contain no vertices, since any vertex in a link would fail to have two neighbours in some side of $(A,B)$ or $(C,D)$, contradicting that $(A,B)$ and $(C,D)$ are tri-separations.
 Hence all four links contain edges, and only edges.
 But then each of these edges must have an end in the corner for $\{A,D\}$ or $\{B,C\}$, contradicting that these corners are empty. \end{proof}